telerik/blazor-docs/components/dialog/integration.md

 1. Invoke the Dialog's `Refresh` method in the [`ValueChanged` event]({%slug filter-events%}#valuechanged) of the Filter.
 1. Update the `Value` parameter of the Filter manually in the `ValueChanged` event of the Filter.

->caption Use Filter in Dialog.
+>caption Using Filter in Dialog

 ````CSHTML
 @using Telerik.DataSource